WatMat1127/VLAO/VL/README.md

 # How to Run
-## Step 0.
-Modify the shebang line in the VL main.py
-Modify the line as `#!/xxx/yyy/python`.

 ## Step 1.
 Prepare input files
 The following files are required.
 You can find example files in the `Example` directory.